 That having been said, I would also recommend viewing their postings with a grain of salt.
 Maybe they posted something once or twice about how the Illuminati are responsible for all the photo radar cameras in Tempe.
 If they’ve created thousands of other much more sane posts, you shouldn’t hang them for their minor dabbling in conspiracy theory.
 Social media represents people being themselves – warts and all.
 If on occasion they share something stupid, fine.
 We’re all stupid from time to time.
 You’ll just have to play it as it lies.

-Finally, consider which sites your own marketing strategy needs to be on, and how well you’re covering all of these bases.
+Finally, consider which sites your own digital marketing strategy needs to be on, and how well you’re covering all of these bases.
 Say you have a blog and profiles to maintain on Twitter, Facebook and fashion social net Polyvore.
 You have a lot of people already on all of these sites except Polyvore.
 When you go to the interview, don’t just ask if your applicants use social – ask them if they use Polyvore.
 Ask them how they use it, what kind of network they’ve put together, and if they’d be willing to speak for you on that site in addition to the job you’re hiring them for.
 You might find someone who could teach classes on Polyvore, and is willing to teach others in your company how to use it and why it’s so useful to you.

 (photo by Justin Marty)